 “I’m a Psych major.”
 Kyle shrugged.
 “But mostly I’m doing the project because it needs to be talked about more, you know?”

 Jay stared at him.
-He was clearly still in pain, but there was something intense in a different way in his eyes now.
-This project mattered to him, she could see that.
-It was personal.
+He was clearly still in pain, but there was something intense in his eyes now.
+This project mattered to him.

 “So why are you here?”
 Kyle asked.
 “I mean, you don’t seem the pageant type.”

 Jay bristled, though she wasn’t sure why.
-“I – what?”
+“What?”

-“You’re gorgeous, don’t get me wrong.
-But... you didn’t want to be up there.
-Anyone paying any sort of attention could have seen that.
-You were, like... grimacing.”
+“You’re gorgeous, don’t get me wrong, but you didn’t want to be up there.
+Anyone paying attention could have seen that.
+You were grimacing.”
 He laughed.
 “I’ve seen a lot of fake smiles in my life but yours just might be the funniest.
-Points for valiant effort and all, but I don’t think you’ll be winning any Oscars.”
+Points for valiant effort, but I don’t think you’ll be winning any Oscars.”

-“Absolutely,” Kyle said, his smile genuine now.
+“Absolutely.”
+Kyle’s smile was genuine now.
 “But you didn’t answer my question.
-Why are you here if you hate it so much?”
+Why do this if you hate it so much?”

-Kyle narrowed his eyes at her, and she wondered if she was being silently psychoanalyzed.
+Kyle narrowed his eyes, and Jay wondered if she was being silently psychoanalyzed.